The 2020 US Presidential election race has been a roller-coaster.

-Until further notice, President Donald Trump is the only Republican running.
+President Donald Trump is the only Republican of note running.
 It’s uncommon for incumbents to face any challenger from within his party (and it’s almost unheard of if the economy is growing and unemployment is low).
 Even in poor economic times, it’s highly unusual for an incumbent — even one as divisive as Trump — to face more than two challengers.

 - Bernie Sanders: Part of Sanders’ 2016 appeal was his ability to connect with young people.
-He’s 77 years old now.
+He’s 78 years old now.
 Can he still connect with the younger generation now that Pete Buttigieg has knocked him from that corner?
 Apparently he can!
-Sanders has stolen some of Buttigieg’s thunder back.
+Sanders has stolen some of Buttigieg’s thunder back after New Hampshire–partly buoyed by college voters.
 It will be interesting to see if that builds or wanes again.
 Sanders would be the oldest elected President ever if he won.
 Ronald Reagan was 73 when he won his second term.